The general static spherical perfect fluid solution with EoS parameter w=-1/5: Discussion of the spacetimes

 One advantage of the Buchdahl coordinates is that they guarantee correct signature, since $g_{00}$ and $g_{11}$ switch sign at same $r$-values $r=r_s$, if at all.
 These values may represent spatial points [if $f(r_s)=0$] or surfaces where spacetime may or may not be singular.
 If $r=r_s$ is a nonsingular surface, particles/observers can be imagined to cross it.
 However, on one side of such a surface the $r$ coordinate is spacelike, hence the spacetime is static; on the other side $r$ is timelike, hence the spacetime is dynamic.
 Particles entering these dynamic regions by crossing the surface are unable to change the sign of their $\dot{r}$ (it can never cross zero since $u_\mu u^\mu=-1$) later, hence cannot return; so these surfaces constitute {\it horizons}.
 Therefore in some cases, these spacetimes could represent blackholes, as far as particle motion is concerned; {\it if the solution is taken as valid on both sides.}

 However, in the dynamic regions, the staticity equation (\ref{staticity}) is obviously not valid any more, hence the metric expressions for these regions do not satisfy Einstein's Equations with a perfect fluid source\footnote{except for the cases of vacuum ($\rho =0, p=0$) and $\Lambda$-fluid ($p+\rho=0$).}.
 Elsewhere~\cite{revisited} we expressed this fact as ``No new `simple' blackholes''.
-Therefore we are interested in the static regions only, to whose discussion we now turn for the two cases.
+Therefore we are interested in the static regions only (where $A(r)$ and $B(r)$ are positive, i.e. $f(r)$ and $r$ have same sign), to whose discussion we now turn for the two cases.